Exploring the Synergy of Quantitative Factors and Newsflow Representations from Large Language Models for Stock Return Prediction: Conclusion

-(1) The competitive performance of fusion learning confirms that integrating multimodal factors and news yields predictive representations, though the specific method is crucial.
-For the data examined in this paper, the representation combination method, despite its relatively simple architecture, generally outperforms complex alternatives.
-This suggests that, in noisy financial environments, effective fusion learning can be achieved by using simple neural networks that operate across the set of modality-specific representations.
+(1) The competitive performance of fusion learning confirms that integrating factors and news yields predictive representations, though the choice of fusion methods is crucial.
+In our experiments, the representation combination method, despite its relatively simple architecture, generally outperforms complex alternatives.
+This suggests that, in noisy financial environments, effective fusion can be achieved by using simple neural networks that operate across the set of modality-specific representations.
+Meanwhile, the relative performance of fusion methods varies across universes, reflecting differences in the predictive relevance of news data across markets.

-(2) The mixture model achieves performance that is comparable to or better than fusion learning, with notable gains in certain universes.
-Its enhanced adaptability can be advantageous in universes where the relative predictive relevance of news and factors tends to be more variable.
+(2) The mixture model exhibits relatively robustness and balance across universes and portfolios, delivering comparable or superior performance.
+Its adaptive nature can be advantageous in universes or settings where the relative predictive relevance of factors and news tends to be more variable.
 Moreover, the performance improvement from the decoupled training highlights the importance of specialized training schemes for models involving entangled components.

 (3) Contrary to the intuition that fine-tuning an LLM would consistently enhance performance, our results reveal an inconsistent impact of fine-tuning during the training of our multimodal models.
-This appears to depend on market efficiency and characteristics.
-In highly efficient markets like the NA universe, fine-tuning tends to overfit certain news information that is likely already priced in by factors, thereby disrupting the complementary fusion and degrading overall performance.
+This appears to depend on market efficiency and data characteristics.
+In highly efficient markets like the NA universe, fine-tuning tends to overfit news information that is likely already priced in by factors, thereby degrading overall performance.
 In contrast, in heterogeneous and less efficient markets, such as the EM and EU universes, fine-tuning yields performance improvements.